 Shop During Off-Peak Hours

 Generally, this would be early in the morning when the store opens or late at night not long before it closes.
-Of course, everyone else has likely heard this same advice by now, and many stores are now modifying their hours (in part to devote more time to deep cleaning and restocking shelves), so off-peak times may change.
+Of course, everyone else has likely heard this same advice by now, and many stores continue to have modified hours (in part to devote more time to deep cleaning and restocking shelves), or have reserved early morning hours for seniors to come in to shop, so off-peak times may change.
 However, you can always Google your store name and location and see a live estimate of how busy it is at any given time.
 If you have the luxury of going whenever you’d like, monitor that data and head out when it’s less busy to minimize your exposure to crowds.

 What About Using a Grocery Delivery Service?